userfrosting/learn/pages/07.services/02.default-services/docs.md

 #### repoVerification

 Sets up a `VerificationRepository` object (`UserFrosting\Sprinkle\Account\Repository\VerificationRepository`), which handles token creation, verification, and expiration for new account verification requests.

+#### userActivityLogger

+Sets up a Monolog logger, which uses `UserFrosting\Sprinkle\Account\Log\UserActivityDatabaseHandler` and `UserFrosting\Sprinkle\Account\Log\UserActivityProcessor` to allow logging of user activities to the `activities` database table.
+By using Monolog, it makes it easy to swap other storage solutions such as redis or Elastic Search.